Reformulating UK - European Relations After Brexit: Implications for the MENA region

 The Middle East Studies Center and European University Institute Hold Joint Workshop at AUC's New Cairo Campus

 On December 12, the Middle East Studies Center (MESC) and the European University Institute (EUI) ran a one-day roundtable discussion on "Order and Disorder in the Middle East and North Africa: New Perspectives on Regional Security and Political Economy,” at the AUC New Cairo campus.
 The event brought together scholars and experts with a wide range of perspectives on the Middle East’s current political and economic situation.
 During the three main sessions, participants discussed the major economic and political transformations in the MENA region (with a focus on the Arab region after 2011); the emergence of new social and political actors within weakened states; and the role of international and geopolitical dynamics in the region.
-The three sessions were led by Ambassador Luigi Narbone, director of the Middle East Directions Programme at the Robert Schuman Centre for Advanced Studies at EUI; Robert Mason, director of MESC at AUC; and Amr Adly, adjunct faculty member in the Department of Political Science at AUC.
+The three sessions were led by Ambassador Luigi Narbone, director of the Middle East Directions Programme at the Robert Schuman Centre for Advanced Studies at EUI; Robert Mason, director of MESC at AUC; and Amr Adly, an adjunct faculty member in the Department of Political Science at AUC.

 Middle East Studies Center and American Research Center in Egypt Sign MoU

-On November 2, 2016, MESC and the American Research Center in Egypt (ARCE) signed an MoU aimed at enhancing opportunities for scholars in both centers.
+On November 2, 2016, MESC and the American Research Center in Egypt (ARCE) signed a MoU aimed at enhancing opportunities for scholars in both centers.
 MESC and ARCE will work together on organizing and promoting events, including public lectures, and facilitate access to each others library facilities.
 Professor Robert Mason, director of MESC, noted: "This MoU is an important step in providing our students with relevant academic related opportunities here in Cairo as we continue to grow and fulfill our mission as an interdisciplinary Middle East Studies Center."